X

 Answer Section

-Cervical cysts aren't cancerous.
-The most common variety is a nabothian (nuh-BOW-thee-un) cyst, which forms when normal tissue on the outer part of the cervix grows over the glandular, mucus-producing tissue of the inner part of the cervix.
+Cervical cysts aren't cancer.
+They're sacs that grow in the canal that connects the uterus and vagina, called the cervix.
+The most common type of cervical cyst is a nabothian cyst.
+This cyst forms when regular tissue on the outer part of the cervix grows over the mucus-making tissue of the inner part of the cervix.
 When mucus, fluid or tissue becomes trapped, a cyst forms.

-Nabothian cysts are so common that they're considered to be a normal feature of cervical anatomy.
-Your doctor might discover one incidentally during a pelvic exam.
-In general, cervical cysts don't cause symptoms and require no treatment.
+Nabothian cysts are so common that healthcare professionals think of them as a typical feature of the cervix in adults.
+Your healthcare professional may find one by chance during a pelvic exam or a pelvic ultrasound.
+In general, cervical cysts don't cause symptoms and don't need treatment.

-Your doctor might collect a tissue sample (biopsy) to send for lab testing if a cervical cyst or other lesion looks unusual.
-Other concerns include abnormal vaginal bleeding, pelvic pain or pain during sex.
+Your healthcare professional may collect a tissue sample called a biopsy for lab testing if a cervical cyst looks concerning.
+A cyst biopsy also may be done if you have unusual vaginal bleeding, pelvic pain or pain during sex.